apache/cordova-docs/docs/en/1.7.0/guide/getting-started/ios/index.md

 ------------------------

 - Install Xcode from the [Mac App Store](http://itunes.apple.com/us/app/xcode/id497799835?mt=12) </p>
-- Donwload the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
+- Download the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
 We will be working with the **lib/ios** directory.

 3. Setup New Project